How to Cut Your Breast Cancer Risk at Any Age: A Decade-by-Decade Guide

-7. If youre at INVALID ARTICLE ID of getting breast cancer, ask your doctor whether youre a good candidate for chemoprevention.
+7. If youre at high risk of getting breast cancer, ask your doctor whether youre a good candidate for chemoprevention.

 “There are two drugs approved for reducing your risk of getting breast cancer: raloxifene, which is approved for use in postmenopausal women, and tamoxifen, which is approved for all ages,” explains Dr. Gralow.
 “They are very similar.
 While the average woman should not take a drug to reduce the risk of breast cancer, I would consider them for a woman whos had a biopsy that shows an increased risk for development of cancer.”

 MORE TO CONSIDER: